icaruszhu/foss/README.md

 ## Git (Version control)
 - Git is Linux Torvalds' "invention" in 2005.
-He develops Git as an alternative to the then proprietary version control system called BitKeeper (which only becomes open source much later.)
+He develops Git as an alternative to the then proprietary version control system called BitKeeper (which only becomes open source many years later.)

-- Git is a superb tools that allows you to manage multiple drafts (called "versions") of your work in progress.
+- Git is a superb tool that allows you to manage multiple drafts (called "versions") of your work in progress.
 It also allows large-scale textual collaboration that records and manages complex multi-authorial information.

-- Git can be useful for lawyers to create and manage versions of legal documents, but it is suprisingly under-used in the legal field.
+- Git can be useful for lawyers to create and manage versions of legal documents, but it is surprisingly under-used in the legal field.

 ## Build a Static Personal Site with Jekyll
-- Jekyll allows to build your own personal static website simply by writing pages in Markdown.
+- Jekyll allows you to build your own personal static website simply by writing pages in Markdown.
 It saves you from writing verbose HTML code.
-You can use Jekyll to build your site and host your site on Github or other source code repository sites.
+You can use Jekyll to build your site locally and host it on Github or similar software repository sites (e.g. GitLab).

-- *Programming Historian* provides a good tutorial here about Jekyll and Github: https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages
+- *Programming Historian* provides a good tutorial about Jekyll and Github: https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages

-- I have also written a brief tutorial with a simple template for the static site of a notional law student (whose name is Temp Late) https://github.com/icaruszhu/student-gh-page-template
+- I have also written a brief tutorial with a simple template for the static site of a notional law student (whose name is "Tem Plate") https://github.com/icaruszhu/student-gh-page-template

 ## Suggested Readings